jeffreyulbrandt/Kinetic-Monte-Carlo/README.md

 ## System Rquirements
 Tested on Windows and Linux (also should work on Mac).
-Must install any standard python package containing Cython.
+Must install any standard python3 package containing Cython.
 Anaconda is recommended.

 ## How to install (Linux)